cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 tags: [getting started]
 ---

-## Preparation
+## Prerequisites

-Follow the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installtion of basic environment (Ruby, RubyGem, Bundler and Jekyll).
-In order to use the script tools to save time, we also need to install [Python](https://www.python.org/downloads/)(version 3.5 or abover) and [ruamel.yaml](https://pypi.org/project/ruamel.yaml/).
+Follow the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installtion of basic environment (`Ruby `, `RubyGems` and `Bundler`).

-In addition, if your machine is running Debian or macOS, make sure you have the [GNU coreutils](https://www.gnu.org/software/coreutils/) installed.
-Otherwise, get it by:
+To improve the writing experience, we need to use some script tools.
+If your machine is running Debian or macOS, make sure that [GNU coreutils](https://www.gnu.org/software/coreutils/) is installed.
+Otherwise, install by:

 * Debian